soukiassianb/Wrangle-OpenStreetMap-Data/README.md

 	return node

 def update_nested_dict(d, nested_dict):
-	""" This functions uses recursion to update nested dicts while avoiding duplicates.
+	""" We use recursion to update nested dicts while avoiding duplicates.
 By looping this function over the list of values extracted by create_nested_dicts we build our final valid nested dictionary.
 		Output example: